It is not hard to differentiate between an insect and a mammal. I wanted to find out the main differences between them.

 Another difference here is that you don’t get the same parental care with insects as you do with mammals.

-There are some species of wasp and bee that are fantastic parents when it comes to making a safe nest for their young.
+Some wasp and bee species are fantastic parents when it comes to making a safe nest for their young.
 Mason wasps will build little chambers to lay each egg within to keep it safe.
 Some parasitic wasps will create nests with paralyzed prey so that the young have something to eat when they emerge.
 But, once they leave the nest, they are on their own.

 Number Of Offspring